• Published September 27, 2024

 How to Customize Feedback to Avoid Resistance

 Lastly, it’s natural that people will react differently to information about their behavior and performance.
-Although you can’t force someone to agree with the feedback you give, it may help to consider changing the way you deliver the message.
-Giving feedback with these things in mind can reduce resistance:
+Although you can’t force someone to agree with the feedback you give, it may help to consider changing the way you deliver the message to maximize understanding and acceptance.
+When you’re considering how to give feedback, particularly negative feedback, keeping these things in mind can reduce resistance.

 1. Consider the specific situation.

-Giving feedback to a new employee who’s anxious about her first presentation is different from giving feedback to a confident, long-term employee who’s eager for more visibility.
+Giving feedback to a new employee who’s anxious about their first presentation is different from giving feedback to a confident, long-term employee who’s eager for more visibility.

 2. Remember that people process information differently.